 ||Ivan Pepper: Ivan

 emigrated to Canada as as far as we know, is still living

-Willie became a teacher and lived in Belfast until his
+Willie became a teacher and still lives in Belfast.

 Tommy's daughter, Courtney McKernin, emailed us in October,

 He moved to Canada in 1972 when he was a member of the Signs